rlimun/user-profile-customization/Steps_and_thought_process.md

    - Agile Principle: Focus on clear, iterative planning.

 3. **Create Test Scenarios and Test Cases for the Test Plan:**
    - Design test cases from Test Scenarios that will be stored in TestRail.
 Track which test cases are automated and which are not.
+Create prioritization of test cases (P0/P1/P2 etc).
    - Agile Principle: Continuous integration and visibility of work progress.

 4. **Update the Test Plan as We Go Along:**